Up to 6 months 0% APR Financing Available! Learn More >

 The efficiency rating percentage of a furnace shows how effective it is in converting air to heat.
 This is important because it affects your energy consumption and how much money you will spend on heating your home.
 A heater with a higher efficiency rating requires a lower BTU input number to heat your home.
 A smaller heater with a high enough BTU output can heat your home just as well as a larger heater.
 Efficient furnaces are also safer and more eco-friendly.

 When searching for a furnace to heat your home, sizing is important.
 A furnace that is too large or too small can unevenly heat your home, increase your energy consumption, and cost you more money.
 However, a furnace that appropriately fits your home can keep you comfortable while saving you money and keeping your energy consumption low.
-Shop Ingrams Water & Air to find a gas or electric furnace that is the perfect size for your living space.
-Get the furnace you need at Ingrams Water and Air.
-At Ingrams Water & Air, we offer fast, free shipping and price matching services as well as lifetime tech support over the phone for any times you need help with installation or repairs.
-We have a wide selection of quality furnaces to choose from — including multiple industry-leading manufacturers, size, and airflow options — with efficiency ratings as high as 97%.
-Find the right furnace for your living space so your home stays warm without breaking the bank this cold season.
+IWAE has a gas or electric furnace that is the perfect size for your living space.
+We offer fast, free shipping and price-matching services as well as lifetime tech support over the phone any time you need help with installation or repairs.
+Find the right furnace for your living space with IWAE today.

 Leave your comment